lilyso/book-search-engine/README.md

 ## License

-This project is open source and available under the [...
-License]().
+This project is open source and available under the [MIT License](LICENSE).